timfulton1/sub4_milers/README.md

-# Sub 4 Minute College Milers
+# Sub 4 College Milers

 This repo contains the code to make this visualization: